PNNL-CompBio/Snekmer/docs/_build/html/_sources/getting_started/config.rst.txt

  ``alphabet``          ``str`` or ``int``    Reduced alphabet encoding
                                              (see `documentation <https://github.com/PNNL-CompBio/Snekmer/blob/main/snekmer/alphabet.py#L30>`_
                                              for more details).
 Alphabets may be specified by numbers 0-5 or by their names.
- ``min_rep_thresh``    ``int``               Threshold for the minimum number of repetitions of a k-mer within a set.
-K-mers that do not meet
-                                             this threshold are not included in the basis set for the given family.
- ``processes``         ``int``               Number of processes spawned via Python multiprocessing.
-                                             See the `official Python documentation <https://docs.python.org/3/library/multiprocessing.html>`_
-                                             for more details.
 ====================  ====================  ===================================================================================================

 Alphabets